Biketawa Declaration

 The Declaration also provided the basis for the Forum's 2009 decision to suspend Fiji after it had failed to hold elections in the wake of the 2006 Fijian coup d'état.
 The suspension was lifted in 2014, after the military regime held elections.

 Forum members and NGOs have unsuccessfully sought to invoke the declaration over torture in Fiji, the 2011 Fiji-Tonga territorial dispute, the Nauru government's 2014 crackdown on opposition, and the 2016 Nauruan parliamentary election.

 The Declaration was most recently invoked to respond collectively to the COVID-19 pandemic.
 In July 2021 Forum Secretary-General Henry Puna reminded Samoa's caretaker government of the Declaration in a statement on the 2021 Samoan constitutional crisis.

 Biketawa Plus

 In 2017 the Forum began to consider expanding the Biketawa Declaration to cover other security threats such as natural disasters.
-Talks on the proposed "Biketawa plus" continued through 2018, resulting in the 2018 Boe Declaration.
+Talks on the proposed "Biketawa plus" continued through 2018, resulting in the Boe Declaration of 2018.
 This expanded the Bitekawa Declaration to include issues of human security, environmental security, transnational crime, and cybersecurity.